Indian Airlines Flight 113

-Indian Airlines Flight 113 was a domestic passenger flight operating from Mumbai to Ahmedabad that crashed on its final approach to Ahmedabad Airport on 19 October 1988, killing 133 of the 135 people on board.
+Indian Airlines Flight 113 was a domestic passenger flight operated by a Boeing 737-200 from Mumbai to Ahmedabad that crashed on its final approach to Ahmedabad Airport on 19 October 1988, killing 133 of the 135 people on board.

 The crash was the deadliest crash in the history of Indian Airlines.
 It is now the fifth-deadliest civil aviation accident in India after the 1996 Charkhi Dadri mid-air collision, Air India Flight 171 (2025), Air India Flight 855 (1978), and Air India Express Flight 812 (2010).

 Aircraft and crew

-The aircraft was a Boeing 737-200, registered VT-EAH, delivered new to Indian Airlines in December 1970, and had accumulated 42,831 hours and 47,647 landings.
+The aircraft was a Boeing 737-2A8, registered VT-EAH, delivered new to Indian Airlines in December 1970, and had accumulated 42,831 hours and 47,647 landings.

 The flight crew consisted of captain O.M.
 Dallaya and first officer Deepak Nagpal.

 Accident

 The flight was scheduled to depart at 0545 IST but was delayed 20 minutes due to one no-show passenger.
 The aircraft departed Bombay at 0605, and at 0620 the crew contacted Ahmedabad Approach Control.
 The METAR of 0540 was then transmitted to the crew, and again at 0625 the weather of 0610, due to visibility reducing from 6 to 3 km.
 Clearance to descend to FL 150 (approximately 15,000 ft) was given at 0632 IST and the crew was advised to report when the aircraft was at 1,700 ft overhead the Ahmedabad VHF omnidirectional range (VOR).
 Visibility was 2000 m in haze and the QNH was 1010.
 The QNH was correctly read back by the crew.

 The pilot decided to carry out a localiser-DME approach for runway 23 and reported overhead of Ahmedabad at 0647 IST.
 The aircraft went outbound and reported turning inbound at 0650 IST.
 This was the last transmission from the aircraft to ATC.

 The flight crew did not seek any permission or clearance for landing, nor did they give standard call-outs after 1,000 ft.
 The aircraft's speed was 160 kn, which was more than the prescribed speed, and the pilot should not have descended below 500 ft (Minimum Descent Altitude) unless he had sighted the runway.
 The cockpit voice recorder conversation between the pilot and the co-pilot showed that both were focused on trying to see the runway and they had decided to attempt such a landing and in their anxiety to see the field, they lost track of their altitude.
 Instead of the pilot-in-command concentrating on the instruments, both pilots were trying to sight the runway without paying necessary attention to the altimeter.